vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/tekton-gs-p1.md

 ## Setting Up Tekton

-While Tekton can run on any Kubernetes cluster, this guide will walk through with the assumption that you will be using Minikube.
+While Tekton can run on any Kubernetes cluster, this guide assumes you will be using Minikube.
 If you'd prefer to run Tekton differently, make sure to reference the [Installation Guide](https://github.com/tektoncd/pipeline/blob/master/docs/install.md).

 First, create a Minikube cluster with 4GB of memory and 10GB of storage: